Pebaz/Craft/Craft.md

-# Wing Programming Language
+# Craft Programming Language

-I originally created the Wing Programming Language on a whim.
+I originally created the Craft Programming Language on a whim.
 I was sitting at the office one day and thought, "I wonder how hard it would be to write an interpreter for a given YAML syntax in Python."
 I had been itching to use a popular Python [YAML parsing library](https://github.com/yaml/pyyaml) and had just found my reason.

 I went through several different possible designs for interpreting the YAML syntax.
 I finally found a structure that, when parsed, produced the following Python dictionary: